bduggan/raku-webservice-nominatim/README.md

 search
 ------

 Search for a location using either a string search or a structured search.
+This will always return a list.
+The items in the list may be strings or hashes, depending on the format (json formats will be parsed into hashes).
+Use `:raw` to return strings.

 ### Usage

     $n.search('Grand Central Station');
-    $n.search: 'Main St', :limit(5);
+    say .<display_name> for $n.search: 'Main St', :limit(5);
     $n.search: '221B Baker Street, London, UK';
     $n.search: query => '221B Baker Street, London, UK';
     $n.search: query => { street => '221B Baker Street', city => 'London', country => 'UK' }, limit => 5;